micro-community/micro-starter/README.md

-# AuthDemo Service
+# User Service

-This is the AuthDemo service
+This is the User service

 Generated with